adam0x7/nosana-getting-started/README.md

 ```

 ### Running Jobs Locally
-* Please note that their is a hardware requirement for this section*
+* Please note that there is a hardware requirement for this section*